 In this case, taking an online course is the perfect way to learn new skills in your spare time.
 Furthermore, tech skills are widely applicable, so you don’t need to work in IT for this to be a good choice.

 Other subjects don’t work quite as well online.
 Science can be learnt and understood, but the lack of actual lab experience would make an online certification a lot less appealing to potential employers.
 The importance of practical, real-life experience is something that needs to be taken into account before enrolling in anything.

 Where possible, you should stick to colleges and universities that have been accredited by a national body.
 This can usually be identified if the institution has a .edu web address.
 The lack of such an address can be a red flag, but it doesn’t instantly mean the institution is invalid.

 One thing potential employers love to see on a CV is proof that you have a genuine interest, understanding of, and commitment to your line of work.
-Few things demonstrate this more than a willingness to give up your free time to become better at what you do.
+Few things demonstrate your dedication and interest more than giving up your free time to become better at what you do.